 Loblaw believes that its customers, investors, employees, and other stakeholders expect it to be a force for positive environmental and social change, and to demonstrate robust corporate governance practices.
-Environmental, Social and Governance ("ESG") considerations are central to decisions made across Loblaw, exhibited through the inclusion of ESG targets in Loblaw's short-term incentive program.
+Environmental, Social and Governance ("ESG") considerations are central to decisions made across Loblaw, exhibited through the inclusion of ESG targets in Loblaw's short-term incentive program as well as the integration of ESG responsibilities in various committees.
 By integrating ESG considerations in its strategy and day-to-day business activities, and implementing robust compliance and ethics programs, Loblaw aims to continue its ESG leadership for generations to come.

-Loblaw publishes various disclosure documents outlining how it is addressing environmental and social issues.
+Loblaw publishes various disclosure documents outlining how it is addressing ESG issues.
 This includes an annual ESG Report which makes disclosures in accordance with the Global Reporting Initiative standards (GRI) and the Sustainability Accounting Standards Board framework (SASB) and takes additional reporting guidance from the UN Sustainable Development Goals (UN SDG's), and the Task Force on Climate Related Financial Disclosures (TCFD).
 This report and other related information can be found on Loblaw's website, www.loblaw.ca.
+Loblaw monitors the global ESG disclosure environment and adjusts its disclosure strategy to include new disclosure standards as needed.